Italian Marxist–Leninist Party

 The Italian Marxist–Leninist Party (Partito Marxista–Leninista Italiano, PMLI) is a political party in Italy.
 Founded in Florence on 9 April 1977 as an anti-revisionist Communist party, the leading core of the PMLI began their political activity as they joined the Communist Party of Italy (Marxist–Leninist) (PCd'I (ml)) in 1967.
 The group broke away from the PCd'I (ml) in 1969 and formed the Marxist–Leninist Italian Bolshevik Communist Organization (Organizzazione Comunista Bolscevica Italiana marxista-leninista, OCBIml).
 In 1977, the OCBIml was transformed into the PMLI.
 The party's general secretary is Giovanni Scuderi.
 Its official newspaper is called Il Bolscevico (The Bolshevik).
-During its history, the PMLI did not take part to any national, European, or local election.
+During its history, the PMLI has not taken part in any national, European, or local election.

 The PMLI is opposed to bourgeois democracy and during political elections carries out pro-abstention propaganda.
 It is a Communist party loyal to the teachings of Karl Marx, Friedrich Engels, Vladimir Lenin, Joseph Stalin, and Mao Zedong.
 This movement strives for a proletarian revolution and the establishment of a socialist Italy.
 The PMLI believes that Maoism is the highest stage of the workers' movement.
 As a Soviet leader, Stalin is held in high regard within the party due to his construction of the first socialist country, the Soviet Union, and his encouragement of the creation of the other socialist countries of Eastern Europe that became the Eastern Bloc.
 Consequently, the PMLI refuses Trotskyism, believing it to be an extremist and anti-communist diversion from Marxism–Leninism.
 Furthermore, it views the 1936 Soviet Constitution as example of the existence of socialism, and considers China under Mao to have been the last socialist country.